PhilippMatthes/salut/README.md

 Salut requires `CryptoSwift`.
 View their [installation instructions](https://github.com/krzyzanowskim/CryptoSwift) first.

-To install Salut, simply drop the source files in `src` into your XCode app.
+To install Salut, simply drop the source files from `src` into your XCode app.

 # Usage